10 min read

 Reach out for help

 You don’t have to face your financial problems by yourself.
-If you seem like you’re in over your head and don’t know where to start, reach out to trusted friends, family members, or professionals for advice.
-Getting feedback and multiple opinions from your network (personal or professional) will help you better understand the problem and lower your stress by making it seem more manageable.
-Working with a financial advisor or coach will not only give you access to their advice or experience, but may also make it easier to stick to your plan through regular check-ins.
-Telling people about your goals will create a social contract and may help keep you motivated and accountable.
-Having a support group can give you encouragement if you feel like you’re getting off course and will make problems seem easier to tackle.
+If you are overwhelmed and don’t know where to start, reach out to trusted friends, family members or professionals for advice.
+Getting feedback and advice from your network can help you better understand the problem and lower your stress levels by making it more manageable.

 What money topics should I learn about?